About

 An Enabling Space

-• The CoLab is the environment in which work gets done.
+• The CoLab is an environment in which work gets done.

 • There are initiatives and projects in the permaculture movement that are waiting for the right conditions to emerge.
 The CoLab intents to create some of the conditions.